-Judge set to sentence men in deadly Oakland warehouse fire
+Judge rejects plea deals in deadly Oakland warehouse fire

 PG&E said in a statement that it cooperated with the investigation and that a review of its records found no electrical problems at the building in the 10 years before the fire.

-Warehouse owner Chor Ng, who has not been charged, did not return a phone message seeking comment.
+Warehouse owner Chor Ng, who has not been charged, did not return a phone message seeking comment on Thursday.